U-Sing

-U-Sing is published by software publisher Mindscape and developed by their French division and has been done so in partnership with the world's largest music publisher, Universal Music.
-U-SING is a karaoke-style video game produced exclusively for the Wii.
-The initial release date for this product is 30 October 2009, globally.
-An article is needed for the sequel, U-Sing Girls Night which is out now.
+U-Sing is a karaoke-style video game for the Wii published in 2009 by Mindscape and developed by their French division in partnership with Universal Music.

 Gameplay

 Gameplay is similar to other karaoke console games currently available, such as SingStar, where the player(s) choose a song from a list of tunes on the disc.
 The player(s) are then to sing the tune of the song through a Logitech microphone connected to the Wii.
 The software then measures the player's performance in voice tonality and rhythm and scores the singer according to their accuracy.

-Network features
+Features

-In 2010, you will be able to download more of tracks from the huge list of Universal Music’s catalogue, as well as other licensed tracks from popular record labels.
-Available through the WiiWare on the Wii Shop Channel on your Wii console and can be purchased using Nintendo Points.
+In 2010, players were able to download more of tracks from the Universal Music’s catalogue, as well as tracks from other record labels.
+Available through the WiiWare on the Wii Shop Channel on the Wii console and could be purchased using Nintendo Points.
+Other features include: